-These configuration properties pre-date the support, introduced in 1.11.0, for the Apache Isis profile, and are limited by the fact that they are global configuration settings, so cannot be influenced on a request-by-request basis (as is the case with the Accept header used for the Apache Isis profile).
+These configuration properties pre-date the support for the Apache Isis profile, and are limited by the fact that they are global configuration settings, so cannot be influenced on a request-by-request basis (as is the case with the Accept header used for the Apache Isis profile).
 They have therefore been deprecated, and may be removed in the future.